minimice/AppAuth-Android/README.md

 In general, AppAuth can work with any Authorization Server (AS) that supports [native apps](https://tools.ietf.org/html/draft-ietf-oauth-native-apps), either through custom URI scheme redirects, or App Links.
-AS's that assume all clients are web-based or require clients to maintain confidentiality of the client secrets may not work well.
+ASes that assume all clients are web-based or require clients to maintain confidentiality of the client secrets may not work well.

 ## Building the Project